tidley/pushstr/README.md

-# Pushstr – Private, Secure, Instant Communication
+# Pushstr – Private, Secure, Instant Communication (Rebrand to Noti)

 > **Pushstr is a lightweight, relay-backed messenger built on Nostr giftwrapped DMs.**
 > No signup, no central server, keys stay local, and messages are end-to-end encrypted.